Salary Research Allowances

-Under certain SSHRC programs, postsecondary institution-based researchers and non-academic researchers form partnerships for the purposes of research, advanced research training and knowledge mobilization.
+Under certain SSHRC programs, postsecondary institution-based researchers and non-academic researchers form partnerships to do research, advanced research training and knowledge mobilization.
 SSHRC recognizes that some not-for-profit organizations face financial difficulty in replacing one of their staff members so that person can participate in a SSHRC-funded research project.

 To help address this situation, SSHRC has made salary research allowances an eligible expense within a grant.
-These stipends cover up to 50 per cent of the cost of temporarily replacing an employee from a not-for-profit organization who will be devoting his or her time as a principal investigator or co-investigator on a SSHRC-funded research project.
+These stipends cover up to 50% of the cost of temporarily replacing an employee from a not-for-profit organization who will be devoting their time as a principal investigator / project director, co-director or co-investigator on a SSHRC-funded research project.

-Salary research allowances can only be used by not-for-profit organizations that have applicants or co-applicants listed on their Notice of Award.
+Only not-for-profit organizations that have applicants, co-directors or co-applicants listed on their Notice of Award can request salary research allowances.
 Researchers holding an academic position at a postsecondary institution and government employees are not eligible for salary research allowances.

-A salary research allowance may only be requested as part of an application for a research grant.
-Please refer to the program description, and the program's accompanying application instructions, on the SSHRC website to determine if the program to which you are applying provides a salary research allowance.
+Not-for-profit organizations can only request a salary research allowance as part of an application for a research grant.
+See the funding opportunity description and accompanying application instructions to determine if the funding opportunity to which you are applying provides a salary research allowance.

 SSHRC salary research allowances are a contribution to a not-for-profit organization to help compensate for the time an employee will spend participating in a SSHRC-funded research project.

-Applicants may apply for up to 50 per cent of the annual salary of the person who is to be replaced.
-The salary replacement allowance can be requested for each year of the award.
+Applicants can apply for up to 50% of the annual salary of the person who is to be replaced.
+Applicants can request the salary replacement allowance for each year of the award.

-Recipients of a salary replacement allowance are not considered employees of SSHRC.
-The 50 per cent amount must be based on total salary costs, including all benefits.
+Recipients of a salary replacement allowance are not considered SSHRC employees.
+The 50% amount must be based on total salary costs, including all benefits.